Biography

 Nick cast the Irish supporting roles for his UK colleague Shaheen Baig on God’s Creatures starring Paul Mescal and Emily Watson.
 Again for Shaheen Baig Casting, he did the local Irish and child casting centred around Newry on Cathy Brady’s feature Wildfire and cast all the Irish children on Shane Meadows’ CH4 drama series The Virtues.

-Nick cast the voices, children and adults, on children’s TV animation series Ray of Sunshine for Daily Madness Productions and cast the voices on Nicky Phelan’s new pre-school TV animation series Lu & the Bally Bunch for Brown Bag Films now available to watch on Cartoonito UK, CBC in Canada and TVNZ+ in New Zealand.
+He cast the voices, children and adults, on children’s TV animation series Ray of Sunshine for Daily Madness Productions and cast the voices on Nicky Phelan’s new pre-school TV animation series Lu & the Bally Bunch for Brown Bag Films now available to watch on Cartoonito UK, CBC in Canada and TVNZ+ in New Zealand.

 In 2019, he was in Donegal and Kerry looking for new Gogglebox Ireland families, and casting TV commercials for Horse Racing Ireland and TAM Ireland on behalf of director Ian Power.
+Nick also cast two TV promos for Ian – Today with Claire Byrne and Drivetime for Butter and RTE.

 In 2009, his comedy non-fiction book 100 Reasons to Vote Yes to Lisbon II (Trashface Books) reached number 8 in the Hodges Figgis chart.

-He studied Drama at Trinity College Dublin and Film Production at Dublin Institute of Technology.
+Nick studied Drama at Trinity College Dublin and Film Production at Dublin Institute of Technology.
 Nick directed the MA Graduation short film Blind Mice, which was screened at the Galway Film Fleadh, Cork Film Festival, Foyle Film Festival and on RTE Television.

 Contact Details: